mormar/Classic-Arcade-Game/README.md

 ## Goal
 Creating classic arcade game for the Front-End Web Developer Nanodegree Program in Google Developer Challenge Scholarship 2017/2018.

+## To load game locally
+You have to „Clone or download” this project.
+After that open index.html in your browser to load the game locally.

 ## Contributing
 First commit is the starter code from Udacity. https://github.com/udacity/frontend-nanodegree-arcade-game